 Text and Phone Phishing Scam

 Members, please be aware of attempts to spoof our (800) 303-3838 number and phishing scams sent by text message to try and attain your personal information.
 Fraudsters will send a text stating, “Members 1st CU Alert: We noticed a payment of $3,977 is sending to Card***8545, please click here to view or cancel."
 The fraudulent text message is primarily sent from a few different numbers (please see below).
 The link displays a fake website mimicking the Members 1st login page and asks for login credentials and security images.
 If you receive this text message, please disregard the message, block the sender, and delete the message.
-Members 1st will never ask you for your credit card number, social security number, card PIN, temporary access code, or online banking password.
+Members 1st will never ask you for your credit card number, social security number, card PIN, temporary access code, or online banking password, and we will never reach out to give technical support to Online Banking.
 If you have mistakenly shared your information from this fraudulent text message, please contact us immediately at (530) 222-6060 or (800) 303-3838, so we can assist you with safeguarding your account.
 Below is a sample of what the fraudulent text message looks like.

 Fraudulent Phone Numbers

 Do not trust text messages or phone calls from the following numbers: